ovh/docs/pages/public_cloud/ai_machine_learning/notebook_tuto_15_rock-paper-scissors/guide.de-de.md

 ---
-title: AI Notebooks - Tutorial - Train YOLOv8 to play to "rock paper scissors"
+title: AI Notebooks - Tutorial - Train YOLOv8 to play rock paper scissors (EN)
 excerpt: How to train the YOLOv8 model on a custom dataset with AI Notebooks
 updated: 2023-10-19
 ---